Dara of Jasenovac: Reaction

 Part of the Croatian media complained about the Croatian Audiovisual Centre (HAVC)'s lack of investment in historical films, in contrast to Film Center Serbia (FCS), and blamed HAVC because a film that "depicts Croats as bad", with Vjekoslav Luburić being one of its main characters, was going to be distributed worldwide.
-However, they praised Antonijević and Drakulić, calling them "a quality director and a quality screenwriter", as well as the film production.
+However, they praised Antonijević and Drakulić, referring to the pair as "a quality director and a quality screenwriter" respectively, as well as praising the film production.

-Due to coordinated rating on IMDb, either with the highest or the lowest number of stars, IMDb temporarily disabled the rating option for the film in February 2021.
+Due to coordinated review bombings on IMDb, either with the highest or the lowest number of stars, IMDb temporarily disabled the rating option for the film in February 2021.

-Historian Rory Yeomans argues that the film "isn't anti-Croat propaganda" but that it is "a serious attempt to portray fascist oppression", though he agrees that anti-Catholic bias could be argued.
+Historian Rory Yeomans argued that the film "isn't anti-Croat propaganda" but that it is "a serious attempt to portray fascist oppression", though he agreed that anti-Catholic bias could be argued.
 Yeomans disputes the characterizations made by negative reviews and writes that "there is little evidence of a nationalist agenda" in the film, citing as an example a scene early on where a Croatian woman saves a baby, thus making a distinction between ordinary Croats from the Ustashas.
 He also notes that the film's focus on Serb women and children is a reflection of the fact that most of the prisoners in Stara Gradiška were ethnic Serbs.
 Although some elements of the film were fictionalized and the portrayal of guards is "sometimes-cartoonish", he praises the performances of the actors.

 Historian Dubravka Stojanović stated that Antonijević's movie is "historically selective" as "except for one woman and a small group of Roma, the film does not show that, in addition to Serbs, Roma, Jews and anti-fascist Croats were [also] killed en masse in Jasenovac".
 According to Stojanović, the film is reminiscent of Partisan propaganda films which "portrayed only Partisan fighters as victims, and not civilians".
 She concludes that "the selection of victims is not only a forgery of history, but also a dangerous game with history".